akka/akka-persistence-r2dbc/docs/src/main/paradox/query.md

 Scala
 :  @@snip [create](/docs/src/test/scala/docs/home/query/QueryDocCompileOnly.scala) { #currentEventsBySlices }

-`eventsBySlices` should be used via Akka Projection, which will automatically handle the following difficulties.
+`eventsBySlices` should be used via @ref:[R2dbcProjection](projection.md), which will automatically handle the following difficulties.
+When using `R2dbcProjection` the events will be delivered in sequence number order without duplicates.

 The consumer can keep track of its current position in the event stream by storing the `offset` and restart the query from a given `offset` after a crash/restart.